-Following our recently announced topline results at week 24, the study has continued on to the second six months with patients in both tarcocimab and aflibercept groups receiving treatment on an individualized basis per protocol-specified criteria.
-Following this, patients can continue to receive tarcocimab for an additional six months on an individualized basis.
+Following our announcement in August 2022 of the topline results at week 24, the study has advanced into the second six months with patients in both tarcocimab and aflibercept groups receiving treatment on an individualized basis per protocol-specified criteria.
 We intend to include the primary results at week 24 in our anticipated BLA filing to serve as the basis for potential approval of tarcocimab in RVO.